 The iconic British digestive biscuit is thankfully vegan.
 If you’re unfamiliar with them, the digestive is a deliciously wheaty biscuit that is arguably the best vessel for dunking in tea.

-While some supermarket own-brand digestives have been vegan for a while, McVitie’s recently removed the milk powder from their original recipe to make them suitable for an animal-free diet.
+While some supermarket own-brand digestives such as M&S and Asda’s have been vegan for a while, McVitie’s recently removed the milk powder from their original recipe to make them suitable for an animal-free diet.

-Did you enjoy this round-up of our top 10 vegan biscuits for tea dunking?
+Did you enjoy this round-up of our favourite vegan biscuits for tea dunking?

-If you did, check out the best vegan sweets in the UK.
+If you did, check out the best vegan sweets.